schuessleriam/balbatross/README.md

    [Stripe](https://stripe.com/docs)

 ## About Me
-I am a Frontend Developer from Milwaukee, WI, With a Bachelors of Science in Computer Science and a Minor in Mathematics from Valparaiso University.
+I am a web developer from Milwaukee, WI, With a Bachelor of Science in Computer Science and a Minor in Mathematics from Valparaiso University.

 ## Author
 Alex Schuessler